 India - Market ChallengesIndia - Market Challenges

-Problems with the country's roads, railroads, ports, airports, education, power grids, and telecommunications infrastructure are significant obstacles as the nation strives to achieve its full economic potential.
+Problems with India's roads, railroads, sea ports, airports, power grids, and telecommunications infrastructure are significant obstacles as the country strives to achieve its full economic potential.
 India’s ongoing urbanization, together with rising incomes, has resulted in a heightened need for improved infrastructure, both to deliver public services and to sustain economic growth.
-India has devoted significant portions of its recent annual budgets towards infrastructure development and plans to execute this infrastructure enhancement largely through its home-grown Public-Private Partnership (PPP) model.
+India has devoted significant portions of its recent annual budgets toward infrastructure development and plans to execute this infrastructure enhancement, largely through its homegrown Public-Private Partnership (PPP) model.
 U.S. companies have been successful in certain areas of India’s infrastructure development, but competition from other countries remains stiff.
 As a result, U.S. industry’s market share in India in this sector has been declining.
-Unfortunately, the current PPP model has had a mixed record, slowing the development of numerous metro transit, road/highways, airport, mining and energy projects.
-One of the main shortcomings of the PPP model is that it assigns too much risk to the private sector.
-As a result, a government-sponsored committee has made recommendations on ways to improve the model with a view to establishing a more equitable risk sharing arrangement.
-Some of the recommendations of the committee such as kick-starting delayed projects have been implemented.
-At the same time, the government has yet to act on other key recommendations, including: setting up a dedicated institute for PPPs, establishing proper risk-sharing measures, proposing independent regulations for key sectors, and enhancing private investment protection for infrastructure projects.
+The current PPP model has had a mixed record, as seen in the slow development of numerous metro transit, road/highway, airport, mining, and energy projects.
+Land acquisition issues and litigation often result in construction delays, and government tenders generally attract unrealistically low bids, meaning that cost overruns are prevalent.

 High Tariffs and Protectionist Policies

 U.S. exporters and investors face non-transparent and often unpredictable regulatory and tariff regimes.
 Many U.S. services have limited access to the market.
-India has the highest average applied tariff of any G20 country and among the highest bound tariff rates in the World Trade Organization.
-The list of significant trade barriers includes: restrictions on the sale of medical devices, prohibitive tariffs on information technology products and motorcycles, onerous product testing regulations, and restrictions on many U.S. agricultural imports.
+India has the highest average applied tariff of any G20 country and among the highest bound tariff rates in the WTO.

 Local Content Requirements

-The Indian government is pursuing local content requirements in specific areas including information and communications technologies (ICT), electronics, and solar energy to spur an increase in the manufacturing sector’s contribution to India’s Gross Domestic Product (GDP).
+The GOI is pursuing local content requirements in specific areas, including ICT, electronics, and solar energy, to spur an increase in the manufacturing sector’s contribution to India’s Gross Domestic Product (GDP).
 These policies negatively affect U.S. exporters.

-India drafted a policy expressing preference for domestically-manufactured telecommunications and ICT products in government procurement, citing security concerns.
-In addition, all telecom and ICT product purchases by the government that have security implications must be notified to the Department of Telecommunications.
+India drafted a policy expressing preference for domestically manufactured telecommunications and ICT products in government procurement, citing security concerns.
+In addition, all telecom and ICT product purchases by the GOI that have security implications must be notified to the Department of Telecommunications.
 All imported ICT equipment requires mandatory licensing and certification from accredited labs in India.
 This regulation has not been fully enforced due to the limited capacity of Indian testing labs.

 Food Product Approval

-Importers must seek formal product approval for any foods or food products that have not been standardized from the Product Approval Division of the Food Safety and Standards Authority of India (FSSAI).
-These products have been termed by FSSAI as ‘non-specified food and food ingredients.”
+Importers must seek formal product approval for any foods or food products that the Product Approval Division of the Food Safety and Standards Authority of India (FSSAI) has not standardized.
+These products have been termed by FSSAI as “non-specified food and food ingredients.”
 The various categories of food products covered under this category are:

-•Novel foods or foods containing novel ingredients which do not have a history of human consumption in India;
+•Novel food or foods containing novel ingredients, which do not have a history of human consumption in India;

-•Food ingredients that have a history of human consumption in India, but are not specified under and preexisting regulations under the Food Safety Act, 2006.
+•Food ingredients that have a history of human consumption in India, but are not specified under pre-existing regulations under the Food Safety Act, 2006;

 •New additives and processing aids; and